albertum1/US_Births_2018/README.md

 # Mod2 Project: US_Births_2018

-##### created by Albert Um DS Flatiron Cohort 06/22/20<br>
+Albert Um DS Flatiron Cohort 06/22/20<br>

+# Project
+I am looking to extract coefficients of independent variables that can explain baby weight(pre-birth).
+Coefficients will be extracted using linear regression with regularization.

+The dataset can be accessed [here](https://www.kaggle.com/des137/us-births-2018) <br>
+Look at 'US_Birth_Columns' for column description pulled from [here](https://www.cdc.gov/nchs/data_access/vitalstatsonline.htm#Tools)
+<br> Credit to Amol Deskmukh for cleaning the dataset from [CDC Website](https://www.cdc.gov/nchs/data_access/vitalstatsonline.htm#Tools).

 ---

-The dataset can be accessed from kaggle:<br> https://www.kaggle.com/des137/us-births-2018 <br> Credit to Amol Deskmukh for cleaning the dataset from <br> https://www.cdc.gov/nchs/data_access/vitalstatsonline.htm#Tools <br>
-Look at 'US_Birth_Columns' for column description pulled from <br>https://www.cdc.gov/nchs/data_access/vitalstatsonline.htm#Tools
-## Introduction
+# Introduction
-Birth weight will be my dependant variabble(column 'DBWT' from dataset).
+Birth weight will be my dependant variable(column 'DBWT' from dataset).
 Under weight babies can be healthy even though they are small, however, low-weight babies can have some serious problems.
 I'll try to create a best fit-line and interpret some of its coefficients.
 The dataset contains around 3.8 million rows and 55 columns.

-## Files on this Repo
+## Structure of Repository
-'US_Birth_Columns': description of columns and what each value means<br>
+- 'US_Birth_Columns': description of columns and what each value means<br>
-'Final.ipynb': Lengthy notebook describing my work<br>
+- 'Final.ipynb': Lengthy notebook describing my work<br>
+- 'Adjustments.ipynb': adding notebooks post graduation <br>
-'/Images': Folder containing plotted images
+- '/Images': Folder containing plotted images
+- 'README.md'

 ## Acknowledge the differences
 ![](Images/figure3.png)